Azure/k8s-infra/spec/type_references_and_ownership.md

 )
 ```

-Currently ASO does not support cross-subscription references (and some of the resources such as VMSS above don't even support cross-resource group references), but it in theory could by adding some more parameters.
+Currently ASO does not support cross-subscription references (and some of the resources such as VMSS don't allow cross-resource group references), but it in theory could by adding parameters.

 #### What k8s-infra does
-k8s-infra is a bit different in that resource references are in Kubernetes language (namespace + name) and not Azure language (resource group + resource name).
+k8s-infra is a bit different in that resource references are in Kubernetes style (namespace + name) and not Azure style (resource-group + resource-name).
-All resource references are done using a special type `KnownTypeReference` which contains the fully qualified Kubernetes name for the resource.
+All resource references are done using the special type `KnownTypeReference` which contains the fully qualified Kubernetes name for the resource.

 ### Dependent Resources
 #### What ARM does